Era-Dorta/signalblast/README.md

   * Via systemd with `systemd/signalblast.service`
     * Run once with the password in the env file.
     * From there one, the password is stored encrypted and it can be removed from the env file

+## TODO
+* Fix docker deployment, both `Dockerfile` and `docker-compose.yaml` are broken
+* Figure out how to use `poetry build` with the git signalbot dependency
+* Split the `bot_answers.py` in several files
+* Make instructions clearer and add pictures to the readme